 Many mutual funds offer waivers that eliminate front-end sales charges on Class A shares to clients who meet various qualifying conditions.
 These waivers and conditions vary between fund families.
 Effective July 1, 2018, we have adopted a customized front-end sales charge waiver program.
 Since this program standardizes waivers across all fund families available for purchase at Morgan Stanley, these waivers will differ from and in some instances may be more limited than waivers available for purchases made directly with the fund family or through other financial intermediaries.
+Note, you should refer to the fund prospectus to see if by processing the transaction directly with the fund family or elsewhere you may benefit from such features not available at Morgan Stanley.

-Under our program, Class A mutual fund purchases through a Morgan Stanley commission-based brokerage account will not be subject to a front-end sales charge if you:
+Under our program, Class A share purchases through a Morgan Stanley commission-based brokerage account will not be subject to a front-end sales charge if you: